mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 </html>
 ````

 The test was sucessful.
-The workload is started on the Windows nodes and service is accessable.
+The workload is running on the Windows nodes and the service is accessible.

 ## Attach to DKP Enterprise (optional)
 If you want to attach the cluster to DKP Enterprise you need to update the Application settings before you attach the cluster to DKP Enterprise.
-These changes make sure that components like Traefik or Gatekeeper are scheduled on Linux nodes only.
+These changes ensure that components like Traefik or Gatekeeper are scheduled on Linux nodes only.

 The following overrides are needed for the named `Cluster Applications` (via DKP UI/CLI):